SolaceProducts/terraform-solacebroker-queue-endpoint/examples/topic-endpoint-with-jndi/README.md

-# Topic Endpoint Example
+# Topic Endpoint with JNDI Example

-Configuration in this directory creates a [topic endpoint](https://docs.solace.com/Get-Started/topic-endpoints-queues.htm) on the PubSub+ event broker leveraging the Queue Endpoint Terraform module.
+Configuration in this directory creates a [topic endpoint that is also exposed as a JNDI administered object](https://docs.solace.com/API/Solace-JMS-API/Managing-Solace-JNDI-Objects.htm) on the PubSub+ event broker leveraging the Queue Endpoint Terraform module.

-Important: The topic subscription that a topic endpoint will spool messages for is not specified when a topic endpoint is provisioned.
-For additional details refer to the [PubSub+ documentation](https://docs.solace.com/Messaging/Guaranteed-Msg/Configuring-DTEs.htm).
+Note that exposing topics as JNDI objects also requires JNDI enabled at the Message VPN level and the configuration of a Connection Factory.
+The [Service Module](TODO:add link) and the [JNDI Connection Factory Module](TODO:add link) may be used to configure that.
+This module will not check if they are in place but configuration will fail.

 ## Module Configuration in the Example